DendrouLab/panpipes/docs/yaml_docs/useful_info_on_yml.md

 The configuration files are YAML files, which are the backbone of the system's setup and operation, defining parameters, settings, and structures in a human-readable format.
 These files allow for easy modification and sharing of configurations, promoting a clear and efficient way to manage the `panpipes` behavior and its various components.

-If you're not familiar with the format please check out these useful links:
+If you're not familiar with the format please check out these resources:

+## Useful links
 - [YAML basics](https://www.tutorialspoint.com/yaml/yaml_basics.htm)
 - [YAML beginner's guide](https://www.redhat.com/sysadmin/yaml-beginners)
 - [Reading and writing YAML with Python](https://python.land/data-processing/python-yaml#What_is_YAML)